-Section 1801.
+Section 1901 1201 .
 Election; comptroller's act Repealed.
+1902 1202 .
+Powers and duties.

-Section 1801.
+Section 19011201.
 Election; comptroller's act repealed.
 There shall be a county comptroller who shall be elected from the county at large.
-His or her term of office shall begin with the first day of January next following his or her election and shall be for four years.
-At the time of his or her election and throughout his or her term of office he or she shall be a qualified elector of the county.
-He or she shall devote his or her whole time to the duties of his or her office and shall hold no other public office.
-The Erie county comptroller's act, being chapter four hundred twenty three of the laws of nineteen hundred thirty-nine as amended, is hereby repealed, as of January first, nineteen hundred sixty-one.
+HisHis or her term of office shall begin with the first day of January next following hishis or her election and shall be for four years.
+At the time of hishis or her election and throughout hishis or her term of office hehe or she shall be a qualified elector of the county.
+HeHe or she shall devote hishis or her whole time to the duties of hishis or her office and shall hold no other public office.
+The Erie county comptroller's act, being chapter four hundred twenty-three of the laws of nineteen hundred thirty-nine as amended, is hereby repealed, as of January first, nineteen hundred sixty-one.

-Section 1802.
+Section 19021202.
 Powers and duties.
 The comptroller shall: